Shopify Visitors vs Sessions: Use Sessions for CRO, Visitors for Reach

 • Sessions are tracked by Shopify in all plans at no extra charge.

-• The difference in plans (Basic $29/mo, Shopify $79/mo, Advanced $299/mo) affects historical range, report types, and access to advanced report builder tools to slice sessions by source, landing page, or campaign.
+• The difference in plans (commonly Basic around $39/month, Shopify around $105/month, and Advanced around $399/month before discounts or regional changes) affects historical range, report types, and access to advanced report builder tools to slice sessions by source, landing page, or campaign.

 • Adding server-side tracking, tag manager services, or enterprise analytics will add cost if you want more precise session stitching; expect app or consultant fees starting from $20-$100+/month depending on complexity.